 Thursday, May 20 at 7:00 pm, virtual meeting.
-Zoom link will be posted on this site.
+Link to the video recording of this talk is below.

 Creating wildlife habitat in the urban setting for our native insects is becoming increasingly important in efforts to slow the widespread decrease in insect abundance and diversity that results from various anthropogenic factors, including habitat destruction.
 The current state, country, and global-level movements that emphasize more sustainable, native, biodiverse, and low-water garden and park landscaping requires an understanding of how to select and maintain native plants, avoidance of pesticides, and shifts in our ideals of what gardens should look like, with a return to the more natural appearance.

 Heidi Dobson is a Professor of biology at Whitman College, where she has been teaching since 1992; she holds a MS in entomology and PhD in botany.
 Her research addresses bee-flower interactions, with a special focus on wild solitary bees and the plants on which they collect and consume pollen; she has conducted research in different parts of the world, especially Sweden and Walla Walla.
 She has recently become keenly interested in native plant gardens and creating wildlife habitat for local insects.

 - Recording of Mill Creek Fish Passage Improvements-with Brian Burns, Tri State Steelheaders.
 February Membership Meeting